AdityenS/AdityenS.github.io/README.md

 - Guidance + Control

-* Propulsion
--   The propulsion systems of Hypersonic vehicles are fundamentally different than the traditional propulsion systems.
+* Propulsion: The propulsion systems of Hypersonic vehicles are fundamentally different than the traditional propulsion systems.
 The propulsion systems for hypersonic vehicles need to be intergrated into the frame of the craft.
 - Aerothermodynamics